 THE NATIONAL MUSEUM OF ART OF ROMANIA (BUCHAREST, ROMANIA)

-I got to visit this museum back in 2012 when I went on a trip with my family to explore my half Romanian roots.
+I got to visit this museum back when I went on a trip to Romania with my family to explore my roots.
 Situated inside the Royal Palace, it comprises a collection of Romanian (and international) medieval and modern art.
 Along with a few other art museums in Bucharest, it offers several virtual tours you can take here.

 BIRMINGHAM MUSEUM AND ART GALLERY (BIRMINGHAM, UK)